-I laid all four pieces out on wood horses and the other end over my outside furniture and started painting.
-Little by little, I painted, let dry, then waxed like I did with the coffee table and this is how it looked.
+I laid all four pieces out on wooden sawhorses and the other end over my outside furniture and started painting.
+Little by little, I painted, let dry, then waxed like I did with the coffee table , and this is how it looked.
 I decided to also put on the protective topcoat and let them dry fully before I brought them inside.

-Then I painted the inside and out of the top unit.
+Then, I painted the inside and out of the top unit.
 This part of the process was completed inside my home.
 I added a drop cloth to protect my tile floor and to allow me to paint the bottom edges and added a few pieces of wood to prop up the bottom of the upper cabinet so I could paint the edge.
 I added the protective topcoat.
 So, this part of the project was finished.
 Woo hoo.
 This was the main part of the project.

 Next, I went and painted the bottom part of the armoire.
 That was fun...NOT.
 I thought the drawers would come out.
-But, they didn't so I had to paint around the drawer fronts and then around the sides and the feet.
+But they didn't, so I had to paint around the drawer fronts and then around the sides and the feet.
 Anywhere I could see, I painted.
 I let it dry, did the wax coat, let it dry, and then did the protective topcoat.
-Now I could put everything back together.
+Now, I could put everything back together.

 Don't forget the hardware in your DIY project.

-But, wait, I realized I needed to spray paint the hinges because they would really stand out.
+But wait, I realized I needed to spray paint the hinges because they would really stand out.
 I cleaned off all the pieces and used a white spray paint/primer.
 I not only did them but also had to do the screw tips too because you would still see the screws when you opened the cabinet doors.

-After spray painting the hardware, I added the knobs and reassembled the doors and placed the top unit on the bottom unit.
+After spray painting the hardware, I added the knobs and reassembled the doors, and placed the top unit on the bottom unit.